blueantcorp/blueantcorp.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 #### Conclusion
 Today we learned how powerful is Swift, and how easy we can create DSL for any specific domain.
 I suggest you try to develop your DSL for DispatchQueue or any other area.

-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!